-ADMI NISTRATIVE USE ONLY
+ADMINISTRATIVE USE ONLY Application #: Valid:

-Applicati on #:

-Status: Approved

-Conditional Approval

-Valid:

 COVID-19 Field Research Implementation Safety Plan (CFRISP) Application to Conduct Research

 To meet the requirements for resuming research, a COVID-19 Safety Plan must be submitted and reviewed by the COVID-19 Research Safety Task Force.
 This application form covers both on-campus and off-campus research activities.
 For on-campus research, please complete the gray on-campus sections of the form.